coq/coq/doc/sphinx/proof-engine/ltac.rst

    Abort.
    Unset Ltac Profiling.

-.. tacn:: start ltac profiling
+.. tactical:: start ltac profiling
-   :name: start ltac profiling
+   :name: start ltac profiling (tactical)

-   This tactic behaves like :tacn:`idtac` but enables the profiler.
+   This tactic behaves like :tactical:`idtac <idtac (tactical)>` but enables the profiler.

-.. tacn:: stop ltac profiling
+.. tactical:: stop ltac profiling
-   :name: stop ltac profiling
+   :name: stop ltac profiling (tactical)

-   Similarly to :tacn:`start ltac profiling`, this tactic behaves like :tacn:`idtac`.
+   Similarly to :tactical:`start ltac profiling <start ltac profiling (tactical)>`, this tactic behaves like :tactical:`idtac <idtac (tactical)>`.
 Together, they allow you to exclude parts of a proof script from profiling.

-.. tacn:: reset ltac profile
+.. tactical:: reset ltac profile
-   :name: reset ltac profile
+   :name: reset ltac profile (tactical)

    This tactic behaves like the corresponding vernacular command and allow displaying and resetting the profile from tactic scripts for benchmarking purposes.

-.. tacn:: show ltac profile
+.. tactical:: show ltac profile
-   :name: show ltac profile
+   :name: show ltac profile (tactical)

    This tactic behaves like the corresponding vernacular command and allow displaying and resetting the profile from tactic scripts for benchmarking purposes.

-.. tacn:: show ltac profile @string
+.. tactical:: show ltac profile @string
-   :name: show ltac profile
+   :name: show ltac profile (tactical)

    This tactic behaves like the corresponding vernacular command and allow displaying and resetting the profile from tactic scripts for